viveknimmala/Sorting-Visualiser/README.md

 ## Features

-- Visualize popular sorting algorithm Mergesort
+- Visualize popular sorting algorithm

 - Clear and regenerate the array for a new sorting run